How To Redirect A WordPress URL? 6 Best Methods

 Redirection updates and Reviews

-We checked with Redirection customer reviews on WordPress Directory and has been pushing and found the following results for its latest version, 5.1.13.
+We checked with Redirection customer reviews on the WordPress Directory and have been pushing and found the following results for its latest version, 5.1.13.

-• It has whooping 2+ Million active installations right now.
+• It has a whooping 2+ Million active installations right now.

 • For us, it shows that it was updated 4 months ago. [ regularly updating ]